 Jardin des Tuileries

 Once I reached the Passerelle Léopold-Sédar-Senghor, I turned to cross the Jardin des Tuileries.
 This garden was originally laid out to accompany the Palais des Tuileries, a royal palace built for Catherine de’ Medici in 1564 and serving as the main royal residence until the completion of the Château de Versailles in 1682 for Louis XIV.
 After the Women’s March, the Tuileries Palace would house Louis XVI and his family until the proclamation of a republic in 1792.
-Like the Hôtel de Ville, the palace was burnt down during the Paris Commune, but unlike the city hall, this building was never rebuilt.
+Like the Hôtel de Ville, the palace was burned down during the Paris Commune, but unlike the city hall, this building was never rebuilt.

 Place de la Concorde